 Taking your time to research potential buyers will ensure that you find a trustworthy buyer who offers a fair price for your inherited house.

-- Unpaid Taxes: If there are any outstanding property taxes, you may be required to pay them at the time of closing.
+- Unpaid Taxes: If there are any, you may need to settle them at closing.

-- Escrow Fees: These fees are associated with managing the funds during the closing process.
+- Escrow Fees: Associated with managing the funds during the process.

 For a detailed breakdown of closing costs and fees, including title transfer and unpaid taxes, check out this article on closing costs for sellers.